 From time to time we may choose to or be required to license technology or intellectual property from third parties in connection with the development of our products.
 We cannot assure you that third party licenses will be available to us on commercially reasonable terms, if at all.
 Generally, a license, if granted, would include payments of up-front fees, ongoing royalties or both.
 These payments or other terms could have a significant adverse impact on our results of operations.
 Our inability to obtain a necessary third party license required for our product offerings or to develop new products and product enhancements could require us to substitute technology of lower quality or performance standards, or of greater cost, either of which could adversely affect our business.
-If we are not able to obtain licenses from third parties, if necessary, then we may also be subject to litigation to defend against infringement claims from these third parties.
+If we are not able to obtain licenses from third parties.
 Our competitors may be able to obtain licenses or cross-license their technology on better terms than we can, which could put us at a competitive disadvantage.